-And now, the final follow-up question from our digital nomad in Chiang Mai: Should I pay Social Security contributions or not?
+And now, the final follow-up question from our digital nomad in Chiang Mai: Should I pay Social Security (SS) contributions or not?
 Before I delve into the subject, I want to note that skipping social security taxes is not a way to build wealth.
 The best way to build wealth is to generate more revenue.
-But what if instead of skipping it, a self-employed person was to save it in a retirement account, either an IRA or a foreign equivalent?
+But what if instead of skipping it, a self-employed person was to save it in a retirement account.
+Either an IRA or a foreign equivalent?

 A Simple Example

-Let’s take the hypothetical example of a 35-year-old US citizen who is self-employed and will spend some time working in a country without a totalization agreement.
-He just divorced his wife after 10 years of marriage, and his wife will earn the Social Security Maximum Taxable Earnings and either work in a country with a totalization agreement or in the United States itself.
+Let’s take a hypothetical example.
+A 35-year-old US citizen who is self-employed and will spend some time working in a country without a totalization agreement.
+He just divorced his wife after 10 years of marriage.
+His wife will earn the Social Security Maximum Taxable Earnings.
+She will either work in a country with a totalization agreement.
+Or in the United States itself.

-Under current rules, he would receive benefits equal to 50% of hers provided he was unmarried upon reaching age 62.
-In this scenario, there would be little downside to not contributing into Social Security and putting his savings into a retirement account instead, provided that social security laws remain unchanged until he reaches age 62.
+Under current rules, he would receive benefits equal to 50% of hers.
+Provided he was unmarried upon reaching age 62.
+In this scenario, there would be little downside to not contributing into SS and putting his savings into a retirement account instead.
+Provided that social security laws remain unchanged until he reaches age 62.
 This is, however, a highly unlikely proposition.

-If the system gets weakened and this ex-spousal benefit was to no longer exist while benefits earned by his own record/contributions remained largely unchanged, he might regret not having contributed.
+If the system gets weakened.
+If this ex-spousal benefit was to no longer exist.
+Benefits earned by his own record/contributions remained largely unchanged.
+Then, he might regret not having contributed.

 Think About Your Future Before You Act